vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 2. Test the dch-photon instance by following the procedure in [Build, Push, and Pull an Image with `dch-photon`](test_photon.md).

 For information about configuring `dch-photon` to use proxy servers, see [Configure `dch-photon` to Use Proxy Servers](dch_photon_proxy.md).

+For information about configuring `dch-photon` to connect to registries that use a custom CA, see [Add a Custom Registry Certificate Authority to `dch-photon`](add_custom_ca.md).